-The Memorandum of Association of the Company was conditionally adopted on June 15, 2013 and states, inter alia, that the liability of the members of the Company is limited, that the objects for which the Company is established are unrestricted and the Company shall have full power and authority to carry out any object not prohibited by the Cayman Companies Law or any other law of the Cayman Islands.
+The Memorandum of Association of the Company was conditionally adopted on 18 November 2013 and states, inter alia, that the liability of the members of the Company is limited, that the objects for which the Company is established are unrestricted and the Company shall have full power and authority to carry out any object not prohibited by the Companies Law or any other law of the Cayman Islands.

-The Memorandum of Association is available for inspection at the address specified in "Appendix VI - Documents Delivered to the Registrar of Companies and Available for Inspection."
+The Memorandum of Association is available for inspection at the address specified in "Appendix VI - Documents Available for Inspection".